TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Set-B1Host.md

 ```

 ### -TimeZone
-The TimeZone to set the BloxOneDDI host to, i.e "Europe/London"
+The TimeZone to set the BloxOne Host to, i.e "Europe/London"

 ```yaml
 Type: String